History of Seal Island False Bay

 Seal Island False Bay also supports a wide diversity of bird-life.
 The island is a fantastic place for anyone interested in sea-birds.

-Cormorants are perhaps the most dominant birds with several species using the island to roost and nest.
-Black oystercatchers forage along the tidal fringes and mussel beds and many species of tern work the surrounding waters.
+Today cormorants are the most abundant birds on the island, with several species using the island to roost and nest.
+Black oystercatchers may also be seen foraging along the tidal fringes and mussel beds, while many species of tern work the surrounding waters.

 Book Your Seal Island Boat Trip